HighData LeakageOWASP LLM06

 Data Leakage

 Unintended exposure of sensitive information, training data, or system prompts through LLM outputs.
+Ranked as LLM02 in the OWASP Top 10 for LLM Applications 2025, up from #6 in the 2023 edition, reflecting its growing real-world impact.

 Overview